Device connection¶

 Step 1 – Bypass device type¶

-If the device type has the Bypass other service accounts option enabled and a service account is assigned to it, that service account is used directly.
+If the device type has the Bypass other accounts option enabled and a service account is assigned to it, that service account is used directly.
 No other step is evaluated.

 Step 2 – User credentials¶